AY2526S1-CS2103T-T16-4/tp/docs/UserGuide.md

 # BloodNet User Guide

-BloodNet is a **desktop app for tracking blood donors and their donations**.
-It helps data entry staff:
+BloodNet is a **desktop app for tracking blood donors and their donations**, helping data entry staff to:

 1. Quickly search for the contact information of any donor
 2. Easily view all donation records of any donor
 3. Instantly collate a list of eligible donors of any specified blood group

-It is a standalone application which doesn't connect to the internet, making it perfect in parts of the world where internet connectivity is unreliable.
+It is a standalone application which does not connect to the internet, making it perfect in parts of the world where internet connectivity is unreliable.

-BloodNet's mode of input resembles that of a Command Line Interface (CLI), making it perfect for fast typists.
+BloodNet's mode of input resembles that of a Command Line Interface (CLI), making it the perfect tool for fast typists.
 On the other hand, its Graphical User Interface (GUI) enables scrolling, making it easy to view large amounts of data at a time.

 --------------------------------------------------------------------------------------------------------------------

 ## Quick Start

-1. Install Java 17 if you computer doesn't already have it.
+1. Install Java 17 if you computer does not already have it.
 The instructions for how to do so can be found [here](https://se-education.org/guides/tutorials/javaInstallation.html).

 2. Download the `.jar` file from our latest [Github Release](https://github.com/AY2526S1-CS2103T-T16-4/tp/releases).